D3jag0re/Rando-Scripto/PS-Onboarding-Automate/README.md

 Same as managerEmailPassReset.ps1 but modified to run in an Azure Automation account using a system assigned managed idenity.

 Logs are to be written to blob storage

+## Fun Facts

+There is a fun known issue in hybrid environments with resetting password via graph.
+When setting ForceChangePasswordNextSignIn = $true - it resets but then does not accept "current" password when resetting, it only accepts the password before reset (works if you do it manually in the Entra portal though...fun!).
+Therefore in this case we setup an onPrem script to do the same.